Battle of Los Angeles (2013): Night Two

 The first semifinal match took place between Michael Elgin and Johnny Gargano.
 Elgin delivered an Elgin Bomb to Gargano from the top rope for the win.

 Next, Kyle O'Reilly took on Drake Younger.
 Younger got a near-fall after hitting a Drake's Landing on O'Reilly.
 O'Reilly followed by hitting a tornado DDT to Younger and applied a guillotine choke on Younger to make him pass out to the hold and win the match.

 It was followed by a six-man tag team match, in which Adam Cole and The Young Bucks took on AR Fox, Candice LeRae and Rich Swann.
 Cole knocked out Fox by countering a Lo Mein Pain into a German suplex and delivered a Panama Sunrise to Swann, leaving LeRae alone.
-Bucks delivered a Early-Onset Alzheimer's to LeRae, allowing Cole to follow it up by hitting a Florida Keys for the win.
+Bucks delivered an Early-Onset Alzheimer's to LeRae, allowing Cole to follow it up by hitting a Florida Keys for the win.